SansGuidon/bookmarks/README.md

 * [Matt Watson](https://stackify.com/site-reliability-engineering/) - (2017) What Is Site Reliability Engineering and Why You Should Embrace It
 * [Matt Watson](https://stackify.com/web-operations/) - (2017) What is Web Operations?
 How Does it Relate to DevOps and SRE?
 * [Matt Watson](https://stackify.com/supporting-production-applications-devops-way/) - (2014) Supporting Production Applications the DevOps Way
+* [Coda Hale](https://codahale.com/risky-business-requires-active-operators/) - (2017) Risky Business Requires Active Operators | about the risks of automation in order to successfully and safely wield its power.

 ## Apache
 * [Duncan Crombie](http://www.the-art-of-web.com/system/logs/) - System: Analyzing Apache Log Files